IliyaBadri/LensLink/README.md

 # LensLink
-An android app to convert your phone into a webcam.
+An android app to use your phone as a webcam.